Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 What is the average housing price in Santo Domingo in 2026?

-The median housing price in Santo Domingo is more useful than the average because luxury apartments and penthouses pull the average up, while the median shows what a typical buyer actually pays.
+The median housing price in Santo Domingo in 2026 is more useful than the average because the average is pushed up by expensive apartments, penthouses and villas in the premium neighborhoods.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Santo Domingo.